Major in Neuroscience

 PBS Faculty provide a core resource for research opportunities for students; however, neuroscience research opportunities for undergraduate majors can also involve faculty in the School of Medicine, the Thayer Engineering School, and other departments within the College of Arts and Sciences subject to approval by the Neuroscience Steering Committee.

-The Chair of the Neuroscience Major Steering Committee is Professor Matt van der Meer.
+The Chair of the Neuroscience Major Steering Committee is Professor Kyle Smith

 Notes on major modification: